 The T bits indicate the type coding.
 Each command has a unique pattern of bits.
 This means that a single-octet type field can encode 63 different message types.
-Only single octet message types are defined in this specification.
+Only single octet message types are defined in the present document.